Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Maret 2025 05.24.27 UTC
+- WIB: Senin, 17 Maret 2025 06.24.05 UTC
-- WITA: Senin, 17 Maret 2025 06.24.27 UTC
+- WITA: Senin, 17 Maret 2025 07.24.05 UTC
-- WIT: Senin, 17 Maret 2025 07.24.27 UTC
+- WIT: Senin, 17 Maret 2025 08.24.05 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology